An Introduction to the Microsoft Power Platform

 What is the Microsoft Power Platform?

 Power Platform combines the robust power of PowerApps, PowerBI, and Power Automate into one powerful business application platform – providing quick and easy app building and data insights.
-Each component of the Microsoft Power Platform is built on the Common Data Service for Apps.
+Each component of the Microsoft Power Platform is built on the Dataverse, commonly known as the Common Data Model.
 Each component is dynamic by itself, but brilliant and masterful when combined.

-The Microsoft Power platform brings all your data together into a common data model.
+The Microsoft Power platform brings all your data together into Dataverse.

 Learn more here about the new features recently released in the 2020 Power Platform Release Wave 1.
 In addition to the new features being released, there are a number of enhancements to existing features.
 We will be seeing more and moreintegration with Microsoft Teams.